wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 1.8.1 =
+- [!]
+Fixed meta title tag display issue on the main store page appeared with the version 1.8 : in some cases, the store page title tag was stripped.
+Now it should work OK.

+= 1.8 =
+- [+] Improved compatibility with popular SEO plugins (Yoast WordPress SEO, All in one SEO Pack and Platinum SEO pack) : now Ecwid prevents them from generating wrong title and canonical tags on the product pages.
+- [+] Ability to display separate categories on separate pages with custom shortcodes.
+Now, the plugin allows setting different default categories for different store pages.
+So if you have multiple store pages and want to display specific categories on them, you can set up a default category for each of them in the [ecwid\_productbrowser] shortcode like this: [ecwid\_productbrowser default\_category\_id="12345"] .
+On the other hand, if you have one store page, you can set the default category on the plugin settings page as usual.
+- [+] A few more SEO improvements:
+   - Product browser's default category ID setting is now taken into consideration by SEO part of the plugin.
+If you have multiple store pages displaying specific categories of your shop, search engines will index those pages starting from the proper category (not from the store's root)
+   - &lt;meta fragment="!"&gt; tag is now displayed on every page where [ecwid\_productbrowser] tag is added so search engines will better index each store page
+- [+] We also released a lot of new Ecwid features.
+You can read about them there: http://www.ecwid.com/blog/new-releases/

 = 1.7 =
 - [+] various additions to the indexable representation of Ecwid pages (product category in the title and on the page, product options, product SKU).
 Thanks to Uliya B.
 = 1.5 =